gunjandatta/blog/_posts/2020/2020-03-24-create-content-types.md

 ### Configuration File

-The first thing we will do is reference the 'Helper' library from the [gd-sprest](https://github.com/gunjandatta/sprest) library.
+The first thing we will do is reference the 'Helper' component from the [gd-sprest](https://github.com/gunjandatta/sprest) library.

 ```ts
 import { Helper } from "gd-sprest";